Low Home Appraisal: Why It Happens and How It Can Affect Your Refinance

 • Consider appealing the appraisal.
 If there are material mistakes in the report that affect your home’s value and mortgage application, you can appeal the appraisal.

 • Apply for a new loan.
-As a last resort, you may have to apply for a new loan to get a new appraisal or use a refinance option that doesn't require an appraisal.
+As a last resort, you may need to apply for a new loan to obtain a new appraisal or consider a refinance option that doesn't require an appraisal.

 Refinancing without an appraisal